-This BSc thesis project explored how Large Language Models can generate behavior trees for autonomous underwater missions.
-The student built a pipeline where the LLM translates high-level human intent into executable robot behaviors, validates feasibility against the vehicle's capabilities, and deploys the resulting tree first in the StoneFish simulator and then on real hardware.
+This BSc thesis project explored how Large Language Models can generate behaviour trees for autonomous underwater missions.
+The student built a pipeline where the LLM translates high-level human intent into executable robot behaviours, validates feasibility against the vehicle's capabilities, and deploys the resulting tree first in the StoneFish simulator and then on real hardware.
 The work sits at the cutting edge of LLM-driven robot task planning for marine robotics.

 This MSc thesis developed an end-to-end waste-collection pipeline for maritime environments.
 A robotic arm mounted on the BlueBoat ASV detects floating debris through a vision system, navigates toward it, and performs precise pick-up maneuvers.
 The project integrates perception, motion planning, and low-level control into a coherent autonomous system, demonstrating how marine robots can be applied to environmental monitoring and cleanup.

 Reinforcement learning is reshaping how robots learn skills, but moving from theory to a working ROS robot is hard.
-This course bridges that gap: I cover core RL concepts and guide students through hands-on coding exercises and simulations inside ROS, so they can train, evaluate, and deploy learning-based behaviors on real robot platforms.
+This course bridges that gap: I cover core RL concepts and guide students through hands-on coding exercises and simulations inside ROS, so they can train, evaluate, and deploy learning-based behaviours on real robot platforms.

 This course introduces machine learning and AI concepts directly through robotics problems.
 Students learn how robots perceive, decide, and act autonomously, using Python to implement algorithms that make robots smarter, more adaptive, and better collaborators with humans.
 It is designed for learners who want to understand intelligence from the perspective of embodied systems.